 There are quite a bit of one-time fees bundled into your closing costs, but most of them are pretty inexpensive.
 Some of the most common expenses include the home inspection, appraisal, credit report, deed recording, land survey, notary fees, title insurance, and document prep fees.

 Property tax payments don’t go towards just one thing—they actually cover quite a bit, like road construction, community maintenance, public works, and local government salaries.
 The exact amount you’ll pay in property tax is calculated by the county based on your home’s value, and the rates tend to rise and fall over time.
 Many buyers pay their property taxes through an escrow account set up by the lender.
-Taxes can even get higher if your electric service company is expensive.
-Look up for the Cheapest Electricity NSW and get your taxes low now!

 Private Mortgage Insurance